marialee222/tictactoe/README.md

 ## Roadmap of Future Improvements
 Future improvements for the Tic-tac-toe App include:
- - Implementing an AI opponent with different difficulty levels.
  - Enhancing the user interface with animations and visual effects.
  - Adding a scoreboard to track players' wins and losses.